travetto/test-plugin/README.md

 #### Commands

-`Travetto: Run Application` to launch an application `Travetto: Export Application Launch` to export an application config
+`Travetto: Run New Application` to launch a new application config `Travetto: Run Recent Application` to launch a previously configured application `Travetto: Run Most Recent Application` to launch the most recently run configured application `Travetto: Export Application Launch` to export an application config

 ## Misc Utilities